-The world of cloud management is constantly changing and becoming increasingly complex, which can make it confusing, expensive, and hard to control.
+The world of cloud management is constantly changing and becoming increasingly complex even for the best cloud manager.Recently, the increased adoption of hybrid and multi-cloud environments by organizations to take advantage of best-of-breed solutions, make it more confusing, expensive, and even harder to control.
 If someone is not fully versed in this field, they may not always know how to handle problems related to governance, security, and cost control.
 It is important to dedicate resources in your organization to cloud management and related cloud job roles.
 This chart from Gartner gives us a look at all the things that are involved in cloud management so we can better understand how many parts need to come together for it to run smoothly.

 Having a role in your organization that is dedicated to cloud management allows others, who are not specialized in that field, to focus on their jobs, while also centralizing responsibility.
 With the help of an Enterprise Cloud Manager, responsibilities are delegated appropriately to ensure cloud environments are handled according to best practices in governance, security, and cost control.

-The role of an Enterprise Cloud Manager is to oversee cloud operations.
-They know all the ins and outs of cloud management so they are able to create processes for resource provisioning and services.
+The role of an Enterprise Cloud Manager or cloud center of excellence (or cloud operations center or cloud enablement team, whatever you want to call it) is to oversee cloud operations.
+They know all the ins and outs of cloud managementso they are able to create processes for resource provisioning and services.
 Their focus is on optimizing their infrastructure which will help streamline all their cloud operations, improve productivity, and optimize cloud costs.